officialxkarry/officialxkarry/README.md

 - 👀 I’m interested in Digital developments and tech innovations...
 - 🌱 I’m currently learning Javascript and DSA...
 - 💞️ I’m looking to collaborate on Web dev,App dev and Android dev projects
-- 📫 How to reach me - Dm me on Ig ''@staying.kartik_''
+- 📫 How to reach me - Dm me on Ig ''@staying.karma_''
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm enthusiast techie and Gamer.